-Student Appeal Process
+Student Withdrawal Appeal Process

-After speaking with the instructor, students who desire to appeal their withdrawal must submit a written (not e-mail) request of appeal to the appropriate lead instructor.
-This request must be submitted within a week of the date in which the student began to fail the course due to attendance.
-The student must be prepared to support his/her appeal with extenuating circumstances (i.e. documented illness whereby the student has kept up with work in class).
-If the lead instructor does not decide to readmit the student, the student may request that the department chair review the appeal.
-If the department chair does not decide to readmit the student, the student may request that the Vice President for Instruction/Chief Academic Officer review the appeal.
-The Vice President for Instruction/Chief Academic Officer for Instruction will make a decision regarding the appeal based on the evidence.
+Students who desire to appeal their instructor initiated withdrawal must submit a written (not e-mailed) request of appeal to the appropriate instructor.
+This request must be submitted within a week of the date the student is notified of the withdrawal.
+The student must be prepared to support his/her appeal with extenuating circumstances (i.e. documented illness whereby the student has kept up with assignments).
+If the instructor does not decide to readmit the student, the student may request that the Department Chair/Program Coordinator review the appeal.
+If the Department Chair/Program Coordinator does not decide to readmit the student may request that the appropriate Dean review the appeal.

-If the appeal is not upheld, the student may request a meeting before the Student Appeals Committee.
-This must be within three business days of the decision rendered by the Vice President for Instruction/Chief Academic Officer.
+If the appeal is not approved by the Dean, the student may request a meeting before the Student Appeals Committee.
+This request must be made within three business days of the decision rendered by the Dean.
 The student must bring evidence to the Student Appeals Committee on the date and time assigned by the Vice President for Student Services.
+All decisions rendered by the Appeals Committee are final.

-Distance Learning Class Attendance
+Distance Learning